ElPatatone/ElPatatone.github.io/_posts/2025-08-07-burnout-story.md

 to research things removing abstraction layers to really understand how things work from the ground up.

-I feel more excited than I've ever been.
+I am more excited than I've ever been.
 Every day feels new and I feel grateful that my world came back more colorful than ever before.

 ---